Trahiega/the-dukes-game1/docs/Locations/The-Arcane-Forge.md

 aliases: [The Arcane Forge, Arcane Forge]
 ---
 # The Arcane Forge
+The Arcane Forge is located on the north east side of the Burning Lake.

+It is in a long abandoned dwarven hold, goblins live there currently.

+Markus holds the artifact that allows entrance into the forge. and used it to forge a set of armour with the adamantite found in the area.

+## Goblin residents
+The party made frends with the goblins

 The Arcane Forge is believed to be in the mountains underground, and may contain the [[Moonlit Crown]]